-My understandings have helped as much in other areas of my life from relationships to material possessions, and they continue to grow with their own momentum.
-I'm still a student, but also my own teacher, and in this journey I've begun to realize that as much as I enjoy thinking and living my thoughts, I enjoy sharing them too... and learning from others... which I expect, is at least part of the reason, that our paths have crossed here and now, you and I.
+My understandings have helped in every area of my life, and they continue to grow with their own momentum.
+I'm still a student, but also my own teacher, and in this journey I've begun to realize that as much as I enjoy thinking and living my thoughts, I enjoy sharing and learning from others, which I expect is at least part of the reason our paths have crossed here and now, you and I.

 © 2017 TUT (The Universe Talks).
 All rights reserved.